 RPSGT Exam Blueprint

-A new form of the RPSGT exam went into effect May 1, 2018.
-All exam candidates sitting for the RPSGT exam on or after May 1 should review the exam blueprint found below.
+A new form of the RPSGT exam went into effect September 1, 2023.
+All exam candidates sitting for the RPSGT exam on or after September 1 should review the exam blueprint found below.

 The RPSGT examination consists of 175 multiple choice items.
-Of these, 150 items count toward the candidates’ scores and 25 are pretest items that are not scored.
+Of these, 150 items count toward the candidates’ scores, and 25 are pretest items that are not scored.

 General Knowledge Required: